Leadership, Management & Life in the Workplace

 8. “Institute self-assessments.”
 Instead of writing letters to Santa once a year, which not all children do, there should be periodic self-assessments from children.
 This could be an online system with elf’s perhaps providing feedback.
 Currently children have little opportunity to speak to the naughty or nice question with relevant supporting data.

 Stetz concluded Santa would do well to employ an I-O psychologist.
+I concur.

 My take-away: